Spurious-Aware Prototype Refinement for Reliable Out-of-Distribution Detection: Experiments

-The datasets include established datasets for OOD detection, namely \textbf{Waterbirds (WB)}~\cite{sagawa2020distributionallyrobustneuralnetworks} and \textbf{CelebA (CA)}~\cite{CelebA}.
-While widely adopted, these datasets present limitations in terms of scale and realism (CelebA, in particular, is noted for its label noise~\cite{10.1007/978-3-031-20713-6_10}), making them insufficient for comprehensive evaluation.
-To address this, our evaluation incorporates three additional datasets designed to test robustness under diverse conditions, including multi-class scenarios, multiple spurious attributes, and real-world complexity.
-First, \textbf{UrbanCars (UC)}~\cite{UrbanCars} is a binary classification dataset (urban vs. country cars) with two spurious attributes: background and a co-occurring object, both correlated with the class, making it a challenging multi-spurious benchmark.
+\textbf{UrbanCars (UC)}~\cite{UrbanCars} is a binary classification dataset (urban vs. country cars) with two spurious attributes: background and a co-occurring object, both correlated with the class, making it a challenging multi-spurious benchmark.
 Next, we introduce \textbf{Animals MetaCoCo (AMC)}, a realistic SP-OOD benchmark created by subsampling and curating animal categories from MetaCoCo~\cite{MetaCoCo}.
 It contains 26 distinct classes, each with 8 different background types serving as imbalance shortcut attributes.
 We use a class-level leave-2-out setting, where two classes are held out as SP-OOD and the rest are treated as ID.
 The significant similarity in background distributions between the ID and OOD splits makes Animals MetaCoCo a particularly challenging multi-class benchmark for SP-OOD detection (Figure~\ref{fig:intro:data_example}).
 Last, we also use the \textbf{Spurious ImageNet} dataset introduced in~\cite{neuhaus2023spuriousfeatureslargescale} as SP-OOD data.
 This dataset consists of real-world images that contain only spurious features, such as bird feeders or graffiti, without the actual class objects, yet are consistently misclassified as specific ImageNet classes.
 These OOD samples are constructed for a subset of 100 ImageNet classes identified to rely on harmful spurious correlations.
 We refer to this subset of classes as Sp-ImageNet100 (SpI), a name we use for clarity, and treat it as the ID data.